Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/deleteConf_en.md

 Sdb

 ##DESCRIPTION##
-Delete node configuration, restore to its default value and reload all configurations.
+Restore configurations to their default values, reload to take effect and delete configurations from configuration file.
 Some configurations require restart to take effect, some are not allowed to be changed.

 ##PARAMETERS##